gabriel-aquino-jr/gabriel-aquino-jr/README.md

 <br/>
 <hr />

-👀 I’m interested in C#, JavaScript, Node, Java, OOP, SQL, Flutter 🌱 I’m currently learning Java, Node, ASP.NET MVC, N-Tier Development 💞️ I’m looking to collaborate on either back-end or front-end projects 📫 You can reach me on my linkein profile in my Bio
+👀 I’m interested in C#, JavaScript, Node, Java, OOP, SQL, Flutter<br/>
+🌱 I’m currently learning Java, Node, ASP.NET MVC, N-Tier Development<br/>
+💞️ I’m looking to collaborate on either back-end or front-end projects<br/>
+📫 You can reach me on my linkein profile in my Bio<br/>

 <!---
 gabriel-aquino-jr/gabriel-aquino-jr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.